Upcoming Irish Wolfhound Events

 We will have the hounds out and visiting at the following events:

-You can email me or visit the IWAC Facebook page below for any additional upcoming club events.
+You can email me or visit the IWAMS Facebook page below for any additional upcoming club events.

-For more information on the Irish Wolfhound Association of the Carolinas:
+For more information on the Irish Wolfhound Association of the Mid South:

 www.iwams.org

-Irish Wolfhound Association of the Carolinas Facebook Page: https://www.facebook.com/groups/IrishWolfhoundAssociationoftheMidSouth/
+Irish Wolfhound Association of the Mid South Facebook Page: https://www.facebook.com/groups/IrishWolfhoundAssociationoftheMidSouth/

 We will have the hounds out and visiting at the following events:

-You can email me or visit the IWAC Facebook page below for any additional upcoming club events.
+You can email me or visit the IWAMS Facebook page below for any additional upcoming club events.

-For more information on the Irish Wolfhound Association of the Carolinas:
+For more information on the Irish Wolfhound Association of the Mid South:

 www.iwams.org

-Irish Wolfhound Association of the Carolinas Facebook Page: https://www.facebook.com/groups/IrishWolfhoundAssociationoftheMidSouth/
+Irish Wolfhound Association of the Mid South Facebook Page: https://www.facebook.com/groups/IrishWolfhoundAssociationoftheMidSouth/

 Hello!
 Welcome to the web home of Ierne Irish Wolfhounds.
 We are a small, inclusive kennel near Raleigh, NC.
-We enjoy sharing our love and passion for this ancient and unique breed with anyone interested in learning.
-We are dedicated to preserving the correct type, and functional beauty, of the Irish Wolfhound.
+We enjoy sharing our love and passion for this ancient and unique breed with those interested in learning.
+We are dedicated to preserving the correct type and functional beauty of the Irish Wolfhound.

 Ch.
 Ierne's Aine Ni Fear Mor (Grandmother)